Mayor in virus-hit South Korean city says outbreak may be slowing

 The issue of travel restrictions rekindled a political and economic feud between South Korea and Japan last week, as South Korea said on Friday it would suspend visas and visa waivers for Japan in response to Tokyo’s own travel restrictions on Koreans.

-Reporting by Josh Smith; Editing by Lincoln Feast and Christopher Cushing.
+Reporting by Josh Smith; Editing by Lincoln Feast, Christopher Cushing and Louise Heavens